 3. Chamomile Tea

-Chamomile is also known to improve immunity and fight off the infection that caused your sore throat.
-If you have an associated cold, a steam inhalation with a drop or two of chamomile extract can help improve overall symptoms.
+It also improves immunity and fights off the infection that caused your sore throat, as well as relieves the pain brought on by a sore throat.
+If you have an associated cold, then breathing in the steam of chamomile extract in hot water can help reduce overall common cold symptoms.

 We recommend keeping Chamomile in your cabinet, especially during flu season.
 Here are our top recommendations: